Supplements for Healthy Blood Sugar Balance

 Written By: Nicole Crane, B.S., NTP

 Hundreds of years ago, most individuals ate as little as 21 teaspoons of sugar per year.
 Today, our food supply is completely over-saturated with refined carbs, and the average American consumes between 150 and 180 pounds of sugar each year!
 Sugar comes in many forms and it’s hidden in packaged foods of all types.
 There are many foods that even turn into sugar in the body, and the damage they can do is nearly equal to sugar itself.
 Sugar damages our bones, joints, skin, eyes and nearly every other part of the body.
-Even worse, sugar damages our brain, affects our mood, reduces the quality of our sleep and can even accelerate the rate at which we age.
-We all want to feel our best and live well far into old age, and one of the best thing you can do to achieve vitality and a longer lifespan and healthspan is to cut sugar from your diet permanently.
+Even worse, it damages our brain, affects our mood, reduces the quality of our sleep and can even accelerate the rate at which we age.
+One of the best things you can do to achieve vitality, a longer lifespan and healthspan is to cut sugar from your diet permanently.

 Dietary Approached to Healthy Blood Sugar Levels